Getting Started with PDF Oxide (Go)

 Editing

-Use DocumentEditor for metadata, page operations, annotations, and forms:
+DocumentEditor is CGo-only.
+Use it for metadata, page operations, annotations, and forms:

 editor, err := pdfoxide.OpenEditor("in.pdf")